It was 6:02 on the evening of the first session, and all 12 First degree Reiki students were checked in, seated, and waiting to start.

 How has your Reiki practice brought greater ease into your life?
 Please tell us in the comment section below.

-Want to stay in touch?
-Sign up for the email list!
+Want to receive credible Reiki information right to your inbox?
+Sign up for my email list!